-9.4.165.
+9.4.164.
 ZEXT (X [,KIND])

 Description: Extends the argument with zeros.
 This function is used primarily for bit-oriented operations.
 Class: Elemental function; Generic Arguments: X Must be of type logical or integer.
 KIND (opt) Must be a scalar integer initialization expression.
 Results: The result is of type integer.
 If KIND is present, the kind parameter of the result is that specified by KIND; otherwise, the kind parameter of the result is that of default integer.
 If the processor cannot represent the result value in the kind of the result, the result is undefined.
 The result value is X extended with zeros and treated as an unsigned value.
-The storage requirements for integer constants are never less than two butes.
-Integer

 The storage requirements for integer constants are never less than two bytes.
 Integer constants within the range of constants that can be represented by a single byte still require two bytes of storage.